-Estimator at TRAD SouthernTom started working for TRAD in 2011 and is now a management trainee at TRAD.
+Estimator at TRAD ScaffoldingTom started working for TRAD in 2011 and is now a fully experienced estimator.

 What attracted you to TRAD and when did you start working for the company?

 I was attracted to working for TRAD because it is a well-regarded and well respected company within the Construction Industry; I had also seen the TRAD logo regularly when I was out and about in London.

 Initially, I began with TRAD in 2011 working in the yard during my summer break from university.
 My time in the yard helped me to gain vital knowledge of both the materials and products that are used by the company.

 What is your position now and how have you got here?

 I was offered the chance to return to TRAD in 2012 on my industrial placement year to gain further knowledge of operations within the construction industry.
 This involved me working within various TRAD departments gaining invaluable experience in the Estimating, Surveying, Contract Operations and Health & Safety professions.